Trump, deemed 'not above the law,' faces legal storm

 She also called the agreement an illegal donation from AMI to the Trump campaign in violation of federal election law.

-AMI said in a statement the company has a valid contract with McDougal and looks forward to reaching an amicable resolution.
-It said she has been free to respond to press inquiries about her relationship with Trump since 2016 and that the suggestion that AMI silenced her is without merit.
+American Media said in a statement the company has a valid contract with McDougal and looks forward to reaching an amicable resolution.
+It said she has been free to respond to press inquiries about her relationship with Trump since 2016 and that the suggestion that American Media silenced her is without merit.

 Davidson declined to comment, citing attorney-client privilege.
 Cohen did not respond to a request for comment.